180D-FW-2022/Team8/README.md

 sudo pip3 install pvrhino  (This is for voice recognition)
 sudo pip3 install paho-mqtt    (MQTT communication with wristband)
 npm install express --save   (NPM)
 sudo pip3 install pvporcupinedemo    (Wake to speech recognition)

+If you would like to do more readings about specific modules, the authors, and how to use them, navigate to magicmirror --> modules --> then choose any module starting with the MMM- name

 # Magic Mirror